codeaudit/polyai-models/README.md

 ## Multi-Context ConveRT

-This is the multi-context ConveRT model from TODO, that uses extra contexts from the conversational history to refine the context representations.
+This is the multi-context ConveRT model from [the ConveRT paper](https://arxiv.org/abs/1911.03688), that uses extra contexts from the conversational history to refine the context representations.
 This is an unquantized version of the model.
 The Tensorflow Hub url is:

 ```python
 module = tfhub.Module("http://models.poly-ai.com/multi_context_convert/v1/model.tar.gz")